 A new advocacy group called Brisbane Renters Alliance has formed to fill this gap.
 Brisbane Renters Alliance does not rely on government funding, so it has more scope to directly criticise and put pressure on the major political parties.
 Brisbane Renters Alliance is not controlled by or directly connected to any political party, but it actively supports political parties and candidates who are committed to introducing rent controls and a right to remain.

-There's also a public Facebook page that you can follow for updates and announcements, and a closed Facebook group that renters are welcome to join to discuss policy demands and seek advice on dealing with real estate agents.
+There's also a closed 'Brisbane Renters Alliance' Facebook group that renters are welcome to join to discuss policy demands and seek informal advice on dealing with real estate agents.

-I intend to support the Brisbane Renters Alliance by co-hosting policy forums, co-ordinating direct action responses to unjust evictions, and directly supporting renters' rights campaigners.
-I've also decided to use my position as an elected representative to name and shame dodgy real estate agents.
+I intend to support rental advocacy in our city by co-hosting policy forums, co-ordinating direct action responses to unjust evictions, and directly supporting renters' rights campaigners.
+I've also decided to use my position as an elected representative to name and shame bad real estate agents.

 If current trends continue, pretty soon 3/4 of Brisbane's inner-city population will be renters, most of whom are on short-term leases with very little stability, and who will likely remain renter for most of their lives.
 This makes the community especially vulnerable to the vagaries of the property market.
 A sudden spike in real estate values can result in thousands of people being forced out of their homes.